zainab-a8/urban-lamp/README.md

 in the root directory.

-Use
+To install the app on a connected device or running emulator, run

 `./gradlew installFdroidDebug` or `./gradlew installPlaystoreDebug`

-to install the app on a connected device or running emulator.

 ### Coding Style